 A back-over accident occurs when a reversing car runs over a person who is standing directly behind the vehicle.
 In many cases, the accident is caused due to the inability of the driver to see the person standing behind the vehicle, as the person is standing in the driver’s blind spot.
 Back-over accidents are also caused when drivers are negligent and do not check the rearview mirror to ensure that there is no one behind them before reversing.
 According to statistics, there are about 15,000 injuries and 210 fatalities that take place in the U.S. each year due to accidents caused by cars backing into a victim.
-(Read – Are Backover Car Accidents Really That Common?)
-Rearview cameras can be used to prevent back-over accidents.
+Rearview cameras can be used to prevent rollover car accidents.

 Preventing Back-Over Accidents